-Purchasing REO property or a foreclosure in Burlington?
+Buying a REO or foreclosure in Burlington

-What is an REO?
+What's an REO?

-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-Finally, you'll accept the property completely as is.
-That possibly will involve existing liens and even current denizens that may require expulsion.
+REO's or Real Estate Owned are houses which have completed the foreclosure process which the bank or mortage company now possesses.
+This is not the same as a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+You must also be ready to pay with cash in hand.
+And on top of all that, you'll get the property completely as is.
+That possibly could include existing liens and even current denizens that may require expulsion.

-Are REO properties a bargain in Burlington?
+Are REO's a bargain in Burlington?

-Time to make an offer?
+Prepared to make an offer?

 Most banks have a REO department that you'll work with when buying a REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for accepting offers.
 Since banks most commonly sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 After you've submitted your offer, you can expect the bank to counter offer.
 From there it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
 Be aware, you'll be working with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
 It's not unusual for the process of offers and counter offers to take days or even weeks.